joneakira/joneakira/README.md

 ### Today is a good day 👋

 - 🔭 I’m currently working on Amico LTDA. as CTO and front-end dev
-- 🌱 I’m currently learning NextJs and AdonisJs
+- 🌱 I’m currently learning NextJs and Spring Boot

   ##